 The Transylvanian Hound’s short hair does not require any special care.
 Brushing once a week with a strong bristle blade should suffice.
 The elongated and loosened hairs can be rubbed with a rubber coat glove.
-Their strong, fast-growing nails should be trimmed regularly and kept short with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked occasionally to avoid a buildup of wax and debris which can result in an infection.
+The strong, fast-growing nails should be trimmed regularly and kept short with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+The ears should be checked occasionally to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed when needed.

 The Transylvanian Hound is a very active breed.
-Every day for at least one hour is needed to walk and run.
-It should not be forgotten that the urge to persecute the game may be more powerful than the attachment to his master.
-For this reason, walking without a leash is not advisable and in off-leash locations, areas must be securely enclosed.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Plan for at least an hour-long walk or run daily.
+Remember that the urge to chase game may be more powerful than the attachment to his master.
+For this reason, walking without a leash is not advisable and off-leash romps must be in areas that are securely enclosed.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

-It should not be forgotten that the Transylvanian Hound is primarily a hunting dog who can hardly resist his ancient instincts, thus, it is very important to train him appropriately.
-Since he has been bred for generations, he has learned hunting information very quickly.
-You can also teach other commands, but patience and perseverance are required.
-The Transylvanian Hound is sensible enough to understand what his handlers want from him, he just may not agree with it.
+The Transylvanian Hound is primarily a hunting dog who can hardly resist his ancient instincts, so it is very important to train him appropriately.
+Patience and perseverance are required.
+The Transylvanian Hound is sensible enough to understand what his handlers want from him; he just may not agree with it.
 Education should be consistent and clear, but not for long periods of time.
 Hard training methods are not recommended.